David-Durst/embeddedHaskellAetherling/theory/Scheduling.md

 ## Composition
 This example demonstrates the issue of rewriting composed operators while preserving the fact that all producers and consumers have matching type signatures.
+The example sequence language program is:
 ```
 Map 4 Abs >>> Map 4 Abs
 ```

 Slowdown factors **s** that the rewrite rules can produce are `1,2,4`.
-The following diagrams shows the process of applying the naive scheduler with these different **s**.
+The following diagrams shows the process of applying the naive scheduler.
 The first diagram is the program in the sequence language AST.
 The arrow from one operator to the next with `>>>` indicates composition.
 The left operator is the producer and the right operator is the consumer.